Andy Blueman: Music

 His songs have also been voted highly by listeners of A State of Trance, which has about 15 million listeners a week: Five songs -- Time to Rest (Live Guitar by Eller van Buuren Mix), Nyctalopia (Onova remix), Time To Rest (Original Mix), Armin van Buuren pres.
 Gaia – Tuvan (Andy Blueman remix), and Nery – Redawn (Andy Blueman remix)—were voted the corresponding week's Future Favorite.
 As for Trance Around the World and its 30 million listeners, two of Andrej's other tracks -- Ferry Tayle & Static Blue - L'Acrobat (Andy Blueman Remix) and Adam Nickey - In Motion (Andy Blueman Remix)—won the TATW web vote contest.

 On 29 December 2010, Komatovič announced via his personal blog that he would quit the trance scene, having lost his passion for trance music.
 He would instead focus on producing pieces of his favourite type of music: orchestral film-like music.

 On 12 July 2013, he announced that he would come back to composing trance music.
 Subsequently, he released two singles on Armada Music in collaboration with Driftmoon and DSharp.
 The first one (Exodus) won the Future Favorite vote on A State of Trance and reached #2 on the Beatport trance singles charts.
 Then, in 2015, he released an artist album on Abora Recordings of older but never-heard-before trance and chillout tracks called "Andy Blueman 2002-2005: The Beginning".
 The album was also released on CD.
 Two of its tracks (Imagination and Cloudland) won the Fan Favorite vote on Ori Uplift's Uplifting Only radio show.

 On 4 September 2018, he released Beyond the World We Know after a long hiatus from trance.
 Alongside the original, he released the Zen Mix, the Ethnic Mix, along with unmastered and extended mixes.

+On 15 May 2020, he and artist Ronny K. released Away From The Sun with two mixes, the Original and Extended versions.
+This was a self-released track, and not on a label.
+The release was in response to many of his fans posting YouTube comments asking him to complete the unfinished track he had posted on 21 February 2011.